Hazelnut coffee macarons, another tasty macaron recipe with warm and nutty flavours, perfect chewy texture and just the right balance of sweetness.

 Coffee cream macaron filling

-See the recipe card for quantities.
+See the recipe card for full quantities and step-by-step directions.

 Instructions

 Preheat the oven to 145 degrees Celsius / 295 Fahrenheit.
+Line baking sheets or cookie sheets with parchment paper.

 Make the nut paste by sieving the ground almond and hazelnut and icing sugar to remove any lumps.
-Then blend them all together until they are a very fine consistency and thoroughly combined.
-Stir in a teaspoon of coffee powder and put the mixture into a large mixing bowl.
+Then blend the sugar and nut mixture together in a food processor until they are a very fine powder consistency and thoroughly combined but do not overmix, or the nut flours can release too much of their oils.

-Once the temperature reaches 115 degrees Celsius/240 degrees, whisk the other egg whites in a separate large bowl until they form soft peaks.
-Then slowly start to pour the sugar syrup into the eggs, whilst continuing to whisk.
+Once the temperature reaches 115 degrees Celsius/240 degrees, whisk the other egg whites in a separate large bowl at medium speed until they form soft peaks.
+You can use a food processor with the whisk attachment or an electric hand whisk.
+Then very slowly, start to pour the sugar syrup down the side of the bowl into the whisked eggs whilst continuing to whisk.

 Firmly mix in the first third of the Italian meringue with a metal or wooden spoon to loosen the paste.
 Fold in the remaining two-thirds one at a time using the softer spoon or spatula, being very gentle with the final third to not overmix the batter and make it too slack.